Prepare the map and form

 - Examine the map.

-Which areas in the have the most litter?
+Which areas have the most litter?
 What might be causing the excess litter (for example, a picnic area or an entrance to a building)?
 Is there a garbage or recycling bin in the area?

 Update the chart cards